 A complete remodel may offer you unique options for using windows—don't be confined by what is traditional in a kitchen.

 Windows framed with steel or steel-look aluminum are dramatic in any room, but especially the kitchen.
 A natural for modern decor, they can also be used effectively with traditional cabinetry and accents.
 In this example, the black metal windows offer a striking contrast with the lighter-colored cabinets.
 They might work just as well with gray or another dark cabinet color, where the effect would be complementary rather than contrasting.
 If new steel-framed windows are not in the cards for your remodel, consider painting the existing mullions on your wood windows to achieve a similar visual effect.

 Create a Cabinetry Bridge Across a Window

-Cabinetry plays a huge part in the kitchen, so integrating the cabinetry around a window can really create a fluid and custom look.
+Cabinetry plays a huge part in the kitchen, and integrating the cabinetry around a window can create a fluid and custom look.
 In this example, a cabinetry valance was installed to bridge the two wall cabinets flanking a large center window.
 This particular valance mimics the curve of the window itself, creating symmetry and maximizing natural light from the window.Continue to 5 of 5 below.

 05 of 05

 A great option is to let your kitchen window assume a decorative function through the use of unique sashes or ornamental glasswork.
 This approach works especially well if you have just a single window, often over the sink, where design options are limited.
 Making this single window stand out with decorative mullions and leaded or stained glass creates an instant focal point in the kitchen.
 This technique has been used for years for windows positioned over the tub in the bathroom, so why not try the same in your kitchen?